DanielFajardoGitHub/Discussion/README.md

 ## Have a question?

 Open an issue, and tag your classmates using @classmates.
-Tag me and @danielappierto too.
+This will tag me and the TA as well.